Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 \subsubsection{Utility Game}

-Utility game-based FL contribution evaluation approaches are closely related to profit-sharing schemes \cite{gollapudi_et_al2017} -- rules which map the utility produced by the participants into their corresponding rewards.
-There are three widely adopted profit-sharing schemes: \begin{enumerate}[leftmargin=*] \item Egalitarian: any unit of utility produced by a team is divided equally among the team members; \item Marginal Gain: the payoff of a participant is equal to the utility that the team gained when the participant joined the team; and \item Marginal Loss: the payoff of a participant is equal to the utility lost when the participant left the team. \end{enumerate} For marginal gain and marginal loss, the amount of payoff received by each client depends on its order of joining, as payoff schemes generally aim to motivate clients to join as early as possible.
+Utility game-based FL contribution evaluation approaches are closely related to profit-sharing schemes \cite{gollapudi_et_al2017} -- rules that map the utility produced by the participants into their corresponding rewards.
+There are three widely adopted profit-sharing schemes: \begin{enumerate}[leftmargin=*] \item Egalitarian: any unit of utility produced by a team is divided equally among the team members; \item Marginal Gain: the payoff of a participant is equal to the utility that the team gained when he/she joins; and \item Marginal Loss: the payoff of a participant is equal to the utility lost when he/she leaves the team. \end{enumerate} For marginal gain and marginal loss, the payoff amount received by each client depends on its order of joining, as payoff schemes generally aim to motivate clients to join as early as possible.

 The most commonly used scheme in FL is the marginal loss scheme.
-Wang et al. 2019 \cite{wangguanContribution} adopted the marginal loss approach to measure contributions of different parties in HFL.
+Wang et al. 2019 \cite{wangguanContribution} adopted the marginal loss approach to measure the contributions of different parties in HFL.
 They use an approximation algorithm to implement the influence measures.
 Nishio et al. 2020 \cite{Nishio2020EstimationOI} adopted the marginal loss scheme to evaluate the contribution for each client during a single FL training process in order to reduce communication and computation overhead.
 These approaches aim to achieve the notion of contribution fairness.